-Organic cotton is the very first textile plant in the world, widespread mostly everywhere.
+Organic cotton is by far the first textile plant spread all over the world.

-It’s an annual plant with a growing season of about six months.
+IIt is an annual plant with a vegetative cycle of about 6 months. .
 The harvest of cotton wool is carried out when the capsules of the flowers open themselves letting escape the fiber tufts.
-Cotton understood as organic is grown from non-genetically modified seeds, with methods that avoid the use of genetic engineering and toxic elements.
+Cotton intended as organic is grown from non-genetically modified seeds, with methods that avoid the use of genetic engineering and toxic elements.
 Each step of the production adheres to the requirements in accordance with the GOTS (Global Organic Textile Standards).

-Linen is one of the most ancient textile fiber in the world, already used by the Egyptians and Phoenicians.
-Up to these days, it’s still a plant associated with gods and purityin many cultures.
+Linen is one of the most oldest textile fibers in the world, already used by the Egyptians and Phoenicians.
+It is still today in many cultures a plant associated with purity and divinity.
 Fabrics realized with linen are commonly used to create bed sheets, underclothes and table linen.
-Also linen oil is well known for its properties.
-Thanks to the structure of its longitudinal fibers and to the high cellulosic composition, flax is, between natural fibers, the strongest one.
+Linseed oil is also well known for its properties.
+Thanks to the structure of its longitudinal fibers and the high cellulosic composition, linen is the most resistant of the natural fibers.

-It has no rivals in terms of moisture absorbency (the percentage is the same as its dry mass) which makes him an optimal thermoregulator.
+In addition, it is unmatched for moisture absorption (a percentage equal to its dry mass) which makes it an excellent thermoregulator.
 As a natural fiber, like cotton, it’s also anallergic, it doesn’t irritate the skin, it has antistatic properties and respects the environment thanks to the fact that its cultivation preserves the soil.

-These two fibers here have been thermobound with Ingeo, brandname for a range of polylactid (PLA) biopolymers owned by Natureworks LLC.
-Ingeo is a natural polymer made from vegetable substances, so the final product is 100% natural.
+These two fibers have been heat-bonded with the use of Ingeo ™, a brand of a variety of polylactide biopolymers (PLA) belonging to Natureworks LLC.
+Ingeo is a natural polymer based on plant substances, so the final product is 100% natural.